 Think about asking for reliable service here, not only from your friends’ families and spouse but from professional companies too.
-Sometimes, getting moving boxes and all the materials doesn’t make the packing any easier.
+Sometimes, getting moving boxes and all the materials doesn’t make packing any easier.
 Think about packing up your paintings, or trying to pack your gadgets and electronics.
 You would need specialized tools, packaging materials, and extra hands to tackle this.
 If you decide to hire professional packing services, know that they include not only an equipped and trained crew but also materials required to disassemble and protect your belongings.

 If you are not too keen on getting rid of some of your belongings, think about using storage service.
 Those facilities will keep your items safe and secure while you find a place for them in your future home.

 Learn About Your New Location

-When your orders get in, and you have a briefing with the Transportation Office or Personal Property Office, you will get some information about your new location.
+When your orders get in, and you have a briefing with the Transportation Office or Personal Property Office, you will get some information about your prospective location.

 Ideally, you should take a trip and check it out before the move.
 But sometimes, for many reasons, that is not a possibility.
 If that is the case, check Base Guides on the site Military.com where you can find out more about the area you are going to and jobs you’re going to do.

 There’s a chance that you won’t relocate to one of the best cities to raise a family in the US, and if you have kids, that will be a problem.
 If you have an assigned sponsor, ask them as many questions as possible.
 After all, they know the location better than you do.
 And if you don’t have a sponsor, you can always request one from your command.